erikandersson96/portfolio-project-two/README.md

 together with my mentor `Benjamin Kavanagh` to follow that guide as support but to use my own words and create my own version of it, which I ended up with Erik game.
 Instead of doing a `"regular"` Simon Game as the original I created a reverse version with the goal to not press the same color sequence as the computer in order for the user to win.
 The code that I have that is still the same as in the tutorial is `reset game function()`, `human turn function()`, `activate tile function()`, `play round function()`, `next round function()` but it is modified to work with my code that has three different difficulty selections,`start game function()` and `startBtn event listener`.
+Here is also a live version of Freshmans Simon Game [link](https://freshman-simon.surge.sh/).
 I will compare the guide's code to my code down below with both text and images:

 #### Tutorial